git/git.github.io/rev_news/drafts/edition-25.md

-It looked like the discussion was going to continue for some time, but Linus replied to Matthieu saying that Cc lines in commit messages are not like Cc lines in email headers, and concluding with:
+It looked like the discussion was going to continue for some time, but Linus replied to Matthieu saying that Cc lines in commit messages are not like Cc lines in email headers, so we should not accept more than one email address in them, and concluding with:

 > So this notion that the bottom of the commit message is some email
 > header crap is WRONG.